Ferritin Deficiency

 • Excessive menstrual bleeding should be treated.

-Smoking and alcohol should not be used.
+• Smoking and alcohol should be avoided.

 Let Us Call You